pchandrasekaran1595/Fault-Detection-System/Triplet Models/Triplet Embedding Learner + Classifier/ReadMe.md

 2. --embed       - Size of the new Embeddings

-3. --e-epochs    - Number opf training epochs for the embedding net
+3. --e-epochs    - Number of training epochs for the embedding net

-4. --c-epochs    - Number opf training epochs for the classifying net
+4. --c-epochs    - Number of training epochs for the classifying net

 5. --lower       - Lower Confidence Bound of the System